Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of activated charcoal offers many of the aromas complementary to lecithin, including graphite accents.
-Because the flavour profile of activated charcoal has many of the of the features that are complementary to lecithin, they are likely to pair very well together.
+The flavour profile of veal fillet offers many of the aromas complementary to lecithin, including dried porcini and ovine notes.
+Because the flavour profile of veal fillet has many of the of the features that are complementary to lecithin, they are likely to pair very well together.

-Prominent Flavour Notes Of Activated Charcoal Are Represented By Longer Bars
+Prominent Flavour Notes Of Veal Fillet Are Represented By Longer Bars

-The chart above shows the unique profile of activated charcoal across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lecithin.
+The chart above shows the unique profile of veal fillet across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with lecithin.

 Linked Flavour Notes

-Looking at the aroma notes that are most strongly associated with the various flavours of lecithin, we can identify other ingredients that are likely to pair well.
+Looking at the aroma accents that are most strongly associated with the various flavours of lecithin, we can identify other ingredients that are likely to pair well.

 Lecithin's Strongest Flavours